10 People Who Were Patient Zero of a Deadly Epidemic

 The most infamous patient zero on our list is a man named Gaetan Dugas.
 He was an Air Canada flight attendant and was identified by scientists in the late 1970s as the first person to bring the HIV/AIDS epidemic to the US.

-Dugas was publicly named by journalist Randy Shilts in his 1987 book And The Band Played On.
+Journalist Randy Shilts publicly named Dugas in his 1987 book And The Band Played On.
 Upon the book’s release, the New York Post covered the story with the headline, “The Man Who Gave Us AIDS,” forever linking the name Gaetan Dugas with the devastation of the HIV/AIDs epidemic.

 However, scientists have now learned that it is highly unlikely that patient zero in the HIV/AIDS epidemic was Gaetan Dugas.
 A recent genetic study using blood samples taken in the late 1970s has concluded that the virus probably came to New York City in 1970 and was linked to existing viruses then present in Haiti and other Caribbean countries.